Luucko/ErasmusGo/doc/Plan.md

 - **Goal**: Provide an accessible school calendar with important dates.
 - **Preconditions**: Administrator has updated the calendar.
 - **Main Flow**:
-  1. Student navigates to the "Calendar" section.
+  1. Student navigates to the "Academic Calendar" section inside the "Campus Information" category.
   2. App displays a calendar view with marked events and holidays.
   3. Student taps on a date to view details.
 - **Postconditions**: Student views the calendar.